LOVE TO LEARN currently employs eight part-time staff.

 Our Learning Spaces project, funded by Sir Walter St. John’s Charity, recruits learning mentors and provides a range of learning services for students at two secondary schools in Wandsworth.

-Ahmed Omar works with Harris Academy Battersea and also runs an after-school study group for boys.
+Ahmed Omar works with secondary school children in Battersea and runs an after-school study group for boys.
 Ahmed speaks Somali and specialises in maths and science.
 Ahmed works on the Learning Spaces Project along with Sophie Roumat.